 Capacity building.
 This may include a wide variety of capacity-building measures that are intended to nurture and activate a space for regenerative tourism initiatives.
-Such measures could include activation of purpose-led businesses and ecosystems, working with businesses to deliver truly regenerative and transformative pivots or new opportunities.
-Establishing regenerative tourism living labs, incubators and sprints to explore emerging ideas (note: these will have a vastly different focus and delivery to current entrepreneurial investment facing accelerators).
+Such measures could include the activation of purpose-led businesses and ecosystems, and working with businesses to deliver truly regenerative and transformative pivots or new opportunities.
+Establishing regenerative tourism living labs, incubators and sprints to explore emerging ideas (note: these will have a vastly different focus and delivery to current entrepreneurial investment-facing accelerators).

 Financial instruments.
 These include incentives, taxes, credit vouchers, employment support payments, contributions, guarantees, subsidies, fines and penalties, investment zone designations, and so on.
 Co-investment in innovative experimental projects might also be included here.

 Government action.
 This may include both direct and indirect action by governments or in partnership with stakeholders.
 Such measures include direct investment in infrastructure — and let’s include Nature’s infrastructure here — and other initiatives and initiatives designed to demonstrate and collect evidence of the power of regenerative tourism.

 Networks, nodes and organisation.
 These can include the (re)organising of tourism, the developing of networks and nodes of good regenerative practice, the connecting with global leaders and practitioners into space where information and knowledge can be shared.